JanneMattila/www/docs/_posts/2024/02/2024-02-17-entra-id-governance-and-lifecycle-workflows.markdown

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/02/17/entra-id-governance-and-lifecycle-workflows/workflows6.png" %}

-Now let's walk through the process of enabling temporary employees:
+Now let's walk through the process of enabling temporary employee:

-Urgent need to fill in for a sick nurse for half a day.
+There is a urgent need to fill in for a sick nurse for half a day.
 Luckily, a suitable temporary employee is quickly found: _Mike Jensen_.

 In the Active Directory, he is in _disabled_ state: